Life insurance is a must-have for your financial portfolio.

 Some life insurance products, like whole life, universal life, and variable universal life, include an important feature known as cash value.
 Cash value accumulates over time and may become a valuable asset.
-You can use your policy’s cash value to help pay tuition bills, make a down payment on a house, give your retirement income a boost—just about anything.
-It’s your money and you can use it any way you see fit.
+You can use your policy’s cash value to help pay tuition bills, make a down payment on a house, give your retirement income a boost.
+It’s your money, and you can use it any way you see fit.

 Lower your risk.

-People don’t always think of insurance as a financial product.
-But some experts believe that adding life insurance to your overall financial portfolio, may actually improve your portfolios performance.
-According to a study by Ibbotson Associates* (an independent firm and a leader in asset allocation research), supplementing the fixed income portion of a portfolio by adding whole life insurance potentially may improve overall portfolio performance and reduce risk.
+People don't always think of insurance as a financial product.
+But some experts believe that adding life insurance to your overall financial portfolio may improve your portfolio's performance.
+According to a study by Ibbotson Associates* (an independent firm and a leader in asset allocation research), supplementing the fixed-income portion of a portfolio by adding whole life insurance may improve overall portfolio performance and reduce risk.

 Taxes, taxes, taxes.

-Another feature that makes life insurance so attractive are its many tax advantages.
-In most cases, your policy’s death benefit will usually be paid to your beneficiaries free of federal income taxes; they can even use it to help offset any estate tax.
+Another feature that makes life insurance so attractive is its many tax advantages.
+In most cases, your policy's death benefit will usually be paid to your beneficiaries free of federal income taxes; they can even use it to help offset any estate taxes.

 Can be more affordable than you think.

 These are just five things that make life insurance a powerful financial tool for everyone.
-Depending on your situation there are probably many more.
-Check out other articles on this site, or, for a more personalized approach, contact an Agent for a free, no-obligation meeting to get a better understanding of how life insurance can help you and your finances.
-Click here to find an agent near you.
+Depending on your situation, there are probably many more.
+Check out other articles on this site, or, for a more personalized approach, contact an agent for a free, no-obligation meeting to get a better understanding of how life insurance can help you and your finances.
 Please note that New York Life Insurance Company and its agents do not provide tax or legal advice.
 Contact your legal or tax advisor to find out how life insurance can affect your personal tax strategies.

 Talk it through with an expert.